wp-plugins/jogar-mais-social-share-buttons/readme.txt

 * New: Tested WordPress version 4.3
 * New: Validations in the use of PHP method to call buttons
-* New: Option remove scripts the plugin in front
+* New: Option remove scripts in front
 * New: Option to time set cache reports of the page sharing of posts
 * Fix: Bug fixes